dzackgarza/Notes/Graduate/Advisor Notes.md

       1. His fields medal was finding a single hyperbolic structure on a closed 3-manifold fibering over the circle.
 3. FOr 4-manifolds: huge class of symplectic mfds.
    1. Perpendicular to work of Mike Friedman, these fundamental groups all contain free groups
+   2. Donaldson: All closed symplectic 4-manifolds are Lefschetz fibrations (!!)

 ---